 - Do not alter installation procedures from those set forth in this catalogue.

-- Some hardened fasteners may have premature failure if exposed to moisture.
-These fasteners are recommended to be used in dry interior applications.
+- Some components may have premature failure if exposed to moisture.
+These components are recommended to be used in dry interior applications.

 - Use proper safety equipment.

 - Welding galvanized steel may produce harmful fumes; follow proper welding procedures and safety precautions.
 Welding should be in accordance with CSA W59 and the Canadian Welding Bureau standards.
 Unless otherwise noted, Simpson Strong-Tie connectors cannot be welded.

 - The installer may cut Strong-Rod threaded rod or other threaded rod to length as required.

 - Shearwall sheathing shall not have vertical joints at any of the specified compression members except at the shearwall perimeter.

 - See pages 29 and 31 of the catalogue for shearwall edge nailing details.

 - When installing hex nuts on the Strong-RodTM threaded rod, make the nut snug on the bearing plate and tighten an additional 1/2 turn.